JetBrains/more-interactive-rebase/CONTRIBUTING.md

 ### Data Classes `com.jetbrains.interactiveRebase.dataClasses`

 It contains the main data used in the plugin.
-I consists of three classes namely `BranchInfo`, `CommitInfo` and `GraphInfo`.
+It consists of three classes namely `BranchInfo`, `CommitInfo` and `GraphInfo`.

 `CommitInfo` contains a GitCommit which encapsulates all of the commit's data, a list of commands to